hadeer-khaled/Red-Hat-Linux-ITI-Intake44/Lab_1/README.md

 ### 3. What is the difference between _**rm**_ and _**rmdir**_ using man?
 - rm remove file.
 - rm -r removw folder empty files or not.
-- mkdir remove empty files only.
+- mkdir remove empty folder only.

 ### 4. Create the following hierarchy under your home directory:
            dir1                 docs